MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 This guide doesn't depict any scenarios that use device setup classes.
 However, the basic principles demonstrated with device identification strings in this guide also apply to device setup classes.
 After you discover the device setup class for a specific device, you can then use it in a policy to either allow or prevent installation of drivers for that class of devices.

 The following two links provide the complete list of Device Setup Classes.
-‘System Use’ classes are mostly referred to devices that come with a computer/machine from the factory, while ‘Vendor’ classes are mostly referred to devices that could be connected to an existing computer/machine:
+'System Use' classes are mostly referred to devices that come with a computer/machine from the factory, while 'Vendor' classes are mostly referred to devices that could be connected to an existing computer/machine:

 - [System-Defined Device Setup Classes Available to Vendors - Windows drivers](/windows-hardware/drivers/install/system-defined-device-setup-classes-available-to-vendors)
 - [System-Defined Device Setup Classes Reserved for System Use - Windows drivers](/windows-hardware/drivers/install/system-defined-device-setup-classes-reserved-for-system-use)

-#### ‘Removable Device’ Device type
+#### 'Removable Device' Device type

 Some devices could be classified as _Removable Device_.
 A device is considered _removable_ when the driver for the device to which it's connected indicates that the device is removable.
 For example, a USB device is reported to be removable by the drivers for the USB hub to which the device is connected.